LazZiya/TagHelpers/README.md

 ## Paging TagHelper

-Only few parameters are required to fireup the agination control
+Only few parameters are required to fireup the pagination control

 - version >= 3.1.0
 ````razor